chainpoint/chainpoint-client-js/README.md

 ## Usage : Functional Styles

-This client can be used with several popular Javascript API styles in both Node.js and the Browser.
+This client can be used with several popular JavaScript API styles in both Node.js and the Browser.
 The choice of API style is left to the developer and should be based on support for each style in the intended runtime platform and the developer's preference.